So that you do not meet any musical limits

 With nimbu you get 100 fantastic rhythms, divided into 5 genres, which can be accessed via this Session panel.
 There are also 5 collections for 100 of your own accompaniments or your own playlists, so up to 200 accompaniments can be accessed via this panel.
 The sessions and the names of the collections, playlists and sessions can be set by the user.
 You can create as many Panels as you want.

-If sessions are called up via this panel, nimbu automatically goes into performance mode.
+If sessions are called up via this panel, nimbu automatically switches on Performance Mode.
 In this way, the processing and performance of accompaniments are basically separated from each other.
 The Performance Mode suppresses everything that could disturb on stage.
 It can also be completely controlled via master keyboard.

 Basically, all functions of the Session Panel can be controlled via MIDI controller or master keyboard.
 This also applies to the mixer controls that are assigned to the knobs on a master keyboard.
 If the levels are preset per session, endless knobs must be used when playing.